Skip to content

 What was missing

-For me the missing piece was a simple, intuitive way to combine the building blocks provided by SummaryTables.
-R's gt package is the clearest model for how this works: construct a table object, then apply modifier functions one at a time.
+What I was looking for was an accessible way to combine the building blocks provided by SummaryTables.
+R's gt package is the clearest model for how this works: first, you construct a table object, then you apply modifier functions one at a time.

 StyledTables follows the same incremental approach: each step is a small, focused modification, and you can inspect the result at any stage.